How To Fill Out The Florida Articles of Organization

-Provided the LLC member lives in Florida, they may act as the registered agent or the agent can be an adult resident of the state or registered agent service.
+Provided the LLC member lives in Florida, they may act as the registered agent or the agent can be an adult resident of the state or a hired registered agent service.

 This step is optional, but if additional information regarding the formation of the LLC needs to be included with the Articles of Organization, include them here.

 Step 8: Notice of Annual Report

 This section is an announcement of the annual report and there is nothing to fill in.